daaronr/eamt_gitbook_public/contexts-and-environments-for-testing/one-for-the-world/preregistration_oftw_pre_gt.md

 A series of three emails will be sent, with participants remaining in the same treatment across all three emails.

-See actual texts for design [HERE](https://docs.google.com/document/d/1VyAtfJ2bFaQBfQVlflIdsN29Otr7g8YjjihXVfBv7UM/edit)
+See actual texts for design and timing [HERE](https://docs.google.com/document/d/1VyAtfJ2bFaQBfQVlflIdsN29Otr7g8YjjihXVfBv7UM/edit)

 Example content differences, from email 1: